aws-samples/aws-net-guides/Serverless/Serverless App with Dynamo-Example/Readme.md

     Once the build has completed successfully you are ready to deploy the solution.

 1. Right-click the project node in the Visual Studio Solution Explorer pane, and select, **Publish to AWS Lambda**.
 This launches the publishing wizard.

     ![Publish to AWS Lambda...
 Menu](media/figure07.png "Publish to AWS Lambda...
 Menu")

 1. In the first step of the wizard, the dialog should now be pre-populated with the answers you entered last time.

     ![Publish AWS Serverless Application Wizard](media/figure08.png "Publish AWS Serverless Application Wizard")

-1. Click the **Publish** button to finish the deployment.
+2. Click the **Publish** button to finish the deployment.
 The dialog will display a Publishing progress bar and will show all the deployment actions as it carries them out.

     ![Publish AWS Serverless Application Wizard Publishing Progress](media/figure09.png "Publish AWS Serverless Application Wizard Publishing Progress")

-2. Visual Studio will now display details of the CloudFormation stack in a Stack window, and you can use the window to review including the CloudFormation actions that were executed, and the resources created during deployment.
+3. Visual Studio will now display details of the CloudFormation stack in a Stack window, and you can use the window to review including the CloudFormation actions that were executed, and the resources created during deployment.

     ![CloudFormation Stack](media/figure10.png "CloudFormation Stack")

 You are now ready to test the deployed solution.

-### Step 5: Deploy to AWS using .NET Core CLI
+### Step 3: Build and Deploy to AWS using .NET CLI

-Now we will use the [.NET Core Global Tools for AWS](https://aws.amazon.com/blogs/developer/net-core-global-tools-for-aws/) to deploy the Lambda function to AWS.
+Now we will use the [.NET Global Tools for AWS](https://aws.amazon.com/blogs/developer/net-core-global-tools-for-aws/) to deploy the Lambda function to AWS.
 The tools were installed in Module 1.

 1. Before deploying the solution you will need to build the application.
 You can do this by executing the following command in the terminal or command-line window: